exordis/mkdocs-partial/docs/index.md

 - `site-company-documentation`
     - holds `mkdocs.yml` and `requirements.txt` listing all docs packages (in advanced scenario `requirements.txt` is generated during CI with iterating all repositories with gitlab/github API ).
     - has `partial_docs` plugin loaded with `mkdocs.yml` to automatically load all documentation packages
-    - CI builds this repos with `mkdocs-partial site-package`, installs built package and publishes results of  with `site-company-documentation build`
+    - CI builds this repos with `mkdocs-partial site-package`, installs built package and publishes results of `site-company-documentation build`
 - `docs-company-documentation`
     - Holds documentation related to company context - home page of the site, contacts etc.
     - Docs package is referenced in `requirements.txt` of `site-company-documentation` without version constraint to grab the latest.
-    - CI builds this repos with `mkdocs-partial package --directory ""` to inject docs to the root of the site
+    - CI builds this repository with `mkdocs-partial package --directory ""` to inject docs to the root of the site
     - CI publishes docs package to company pypi registry and triggers `site-company-documentation` rebuild
 - `product-a`
     - holds code for product A and has `docs` directory with documentation.
-    - Docs package is referenced in `requirements.txt` of `site-company-documentation` without version constraint to grab the latest.
     - CI builds product and documentation for it with `mkdocs-partial package --package-name docs-project-a --directory ProdcutA` (docs are injected to directory `ProdcutA` of the site)
+    - `docs-project-a` package is referenced in `requirements.txt` of `site-company-documentation` without version constraint to grab the latest.
-    - CI publishes docs package to company pypi registry and triggers `site-company-documentation` rebuild
+    - CI publishes `docs-project-a` package to company pypi registry and triggers `site-company-documentation` rebuild
 - `product-b`
     - holds code for product A and has `docs` directory with documentation.
-    - Docs package is referenced in `requirements.txt` of `site-company-documentation` without version constraint to grab the latest.
     - CI builds product and documentation for it with `mkdocs-partial package --package-name docs-project-b --directory ProdcutB` (docs are injected to directory `ProdcutB` of the site)
+    - `docs-project-b` package is referenced in `requirements.txt` of `site-company-documentation` without version constraint to grab the latest.
-    - CI publishes docs package to company pypi registry and triggers `site-company-documentation` rebuild
+    - CI publishes `docs-project-b` package to company pypi registry and triggers `site-company-documentation` rebuild

 !!!
 Note
     Injecting only release versions of packages to the site, verification of documentation with `--strict` and similar aspects are skipped for clarity